-In what has been an unprecedented year, Comms Vision 2020 (11th-13th November, Gleneagles Hotel) will chart the next big comms market shifts, map the professional services competitive landscape, and explore your potential to create customer value, loyalty and sustainability in times of unparalleled market disruption and change.
+In what has been an unprecedented year, Comms Vision 2021 (10th-12th November, Gleneagles Hotel) will chart the next big comms market shifts as we emerge from Covid-19, map the Managed Services Provider competitive landscape, and explore your potential to create customer value, loyalty and sustainability in times of unparalleled market disruption and change.

 Have you considered how much the professional and managed services world will change?
-Do you have a clear understanding of what will underpin your place in the New Comms Universe – an Age of Powerful Digital Alternatives, Data Supremacy, the Billowing Public Cloud and Unprecedented Competition?
-Comms Vision 2020 will provide the clarity you need about where we are now in this truly unprecedented year, where the real value of tech companies will reside and the critical role of your organisation’s human capital in helping you get there.
+Do you have a clear understanding of what will underpin your place in the New Comms Universe – an Age of Hybrid Working, Powerful Digital Alternatives, Data Supremacy, Full Fibre and 5G, the Billowing Public Cloud and Unprecedented Competition?
+Comms Vision 2021 will provide the clarity you need to gauge where we are now in this truly unprecedented year, where the real value of tech companies will reside in 2025 and beyond, and the critical role of your organisation’s human capital in helping you to achieve your long-term objectives.

-The sum of major trends in public cloud infrastructure procurement, the rise of data-defined business models and the primacy of technologies such as AI – and the march of mega-disruptive alternative providers – is pushing the professional services world into a period of significant change.
+The sum of major industry transformations such as the move to all-IP, the national fibre roll out, trends in public cloud infrastructure procurement, the rise of data-defined business models and the primacy of technologies such as AI – and the march of mega-disruptive alternative providers – is pushing the MSP world into a period of irreversible change.
 Not to mention the impact of Covid-19.
 Already, customers are far more exposed to substitute products and services from new suppliers – and users are more demanding of speed, quality and agility from their service providers.
 Meanwhile, digitally adept and innovative challengers are emerging in the sector, and resourcing models are being disrupted as major public cloud providers and tech giants continue to gain market share and show great interest in pioneering the wireless connectivity space.

 ICT spending goes public in the cloud